richardtreier/avorion-econ-v2/README.md

 <h3 align="center">Avorion Economic Planner v2</h3>
   <p align="center">
-    Avorion Factory Bill of Material tool.
+    Factories, Goods, Processing Power, Supply Chains
     <br />
-    <a href="https://richardtreier.github.io/avorion-econ-v2">Visit Live Version</a> |
+    <a href="https://richardtreier.github.io/avorion-econ-v2" target="_blank">Visit Live Version</a>
-    <a href="https://github.com/richardtreier/avorion-econ-v2/issues">Report Bug</a>
   </p>
 </div>

 ## What is this?

-Avorion is a Sandbox game with a simulated economy, space stations with supply chains.
+[Avorion](https://steamcommunity.com/app/445220) is a space sandbox game with both builder elements and roguelinke elements.
+It used to boast a simulated economy, space stations and supply chains, which have been largely reduced with Avorions recent update of 2.0.

-This tool takes the in-game lua files for goods and factories and makes the data accessible.
+This tool takes the in-game lua files of 1.3.8, which is still available through steam betas, to help create factory supply chains, navigating the otherwise hard-to-find in-game information.

-This is based on [Omnicrola/avorion-econ](https://github.com/Omnicrola/avorion-econ) / [Live Version](https://omnicrola.github.io/avorion-econ/).
-This version is a rewrite in SvelteKit with a few added features.
+This is a fork of [Omnicrola/avorion-econ](https://github.com/Omnicrola/avorion-econ) / [Live Version](https://omnicrola.github.io/avorion-econ/).
+This version has been rewritten in SvelteKit 1 with added features.

 ## Features

-- Plan your Avorion factory supply chains
-- Loop up factory assembly block / production capability requirements
-- Manually or automatically fill your supply chain
+- Factory Planner showing total production amounts
+- Production Capacity requirements for optimal production speeds
+- Work top down or bottom up in scaling up your business empire
-- Search by both goods and factory names, which sometimes diverge
+- Find both goods and production facilities, which can often diverge in name

 ## Development

-Node 20
+Requires Node 20

-The following launches a SvelteKit Dev Server at http://localhost:3000.
+The following launches a Dev Server at http://localhost:5173.

 ```shell script
 # Requires Bash, Git Bash or WSL
 npm ci && npm run dev
 ```

-## Support

-The current version is using Avorion 1.3.8 game files.
-Many sandbox and automation features were removed in the Avorion 2.0 update, thus this tool will remain on 1.3.8 for the near future.

-## Deployment
+## Releasing

 The main branch is automatically deployed to GitHub pages.